ciernialab/Alder-ChIPseq-Tutorial/README.md

   prefetch [options] <SRA accession> [...]
  ```
  ## 3. Getting Setup on Alder: Getting Genome Indexes
- This tutorial uses Bowtie2 to align the paired-end ChIPseq fastq files to the mouse genome Ensembl build for mm10
- Bowtie2 requires BT2 index files that can be retrieved from Illumina igenomes: https://support.illumina.com/sequencing/sequencing_software/igenome.html
+ This tutorial uses Bowtie2 to align the paired-end ChIPseq fastq files to the mouse genome Ensembl build for mm10 <br/> Bowtie2 requires BT2 index files that can be retrieved from Illumina igenomes: https://support.illumina.com/sequencing/sequencing_software/igenome.html

- BT2 index files for mm10 are currently stored in /alder/data/cbh/ciernia-data/genomes/bowtie2indexes/
+ BT2 index files for mm10 are currently stored in /alder/data/cbh/ciernia-data/genomes/bowtie2indexes/<br/>
- They are ready to use and you DO NOT NEED TO RUN THE FOLLOWING CODE for mouse
+ They are ready to use and you DO NOT NEED TO RUN THE FOLLOWING CODE for mouse<br/>
  If you want to obtain index files for other species this is how the mouse indexes were setup:

   ```